"In 20 years, the extreme heat waves in summer will be normal" - Breaking Latest News

 Today we are in a 1.2 degree warmer world due to man-made climate change.
 For the July 2019 heat wave, we calculated that in a global 4 degree warmer world, it would result in peak temperatures of around 47 degrees instead of 41 degrees.
 Southern Europe, a climate change hotspot, is already experiencing such peak temperatures today and would likely suffer even more from additional heat.
 These prospects underscore the Paris Agreement’s goal of limiting global warming to below 2 degrees.

-cooper: There will be a massive further rise in temperatures over the next two decades.
+cooper: In the next two decades, there will be a massive further increase in temperatures.
 This statement describes the change in the mean values and the extremes embedded in them.
-However, there are large fluctuations within this trend, which are caused by the weather, so there will also be cool and cold phases.
+However, there are large fluctuations within this trend, which are caused by the weather, so that there will also be cool and cold phases.

 Hot and even hotter phases are becoming much more likely.
 In 20 years, the extreme heat waves in summer will be normal.
 Model calculations show that a summer weather situation in 1853 with a maximum temperature of 37 degrees Celsius with global warming of 4 degrees leads to maximum values of 47 degrees Celsius.
 This is all pure physics and is not influenced in any way by desires and fears.